bredamatt/cardano-notes/revealjs/mattia/governance.md

 ## Approach

-We will now attempt to analyse the Cardano Blockchain Governance system according to these decisions.
+We will now attempt to analyse the Cardano Blockchain Governance system according to these definitions.

 ## Terminology